Limited Public Counter Services

 The Assessor’s Office is open to provide in-person assistance to county residents.
 We want to assure our residents that precautionary measures will be taken in our office to help prevent the spread of COVID-19.Auburn office lobby hours

 Monday through Friday, 8 a.m. - 5 p.m.

 The Auditor-Controller‘s Office is open to provide in-person assistance to County residents.
 Public counter hours are from 10 a.m. until 2 p.m., Monday through Friday.
 We want to assure our residents that precautionary measures will be taken in our office to help prevent the spread of COVID-19.

-- Citizens who wish to comment may use our call-in line at 530-886-1800 to queue for verbal public comment.
-Public Comment will be opened for each agenda item in the sequence, so be prepared to call in for the specific item you wish to comment on when the Board Chair opens comments for that item.
-Calls will not be connected if Public Comment has been closed from that item, and callers will be directed to call back if they are calling for a later agenda item.
+- Those who wish to call in without a reservation may do so by calling 530-886-1800 to queue for verbal public comment.
+The public comment period will be opened for each agenda item, so commenters should be prepared to call in for the specific item they wish to address when the board chair opens comments for that topic.
+Calls will not be connected if the public comment period has been closed for that item, and callers will be directed to call back if they wish to address a later agenda topic.

-- Calls will be answered by the county operator and transferred into the board chambers to be heard in the order in which calls were received for the current item.
-Please be aware that there is a 30-second delay between our meeting proceedings in chambers and your view at home.
+- Calls will be answered by the county operator and transferred into the board chambers to be heard in the order in which they were received for the current item.
+Please be aware that there is a 30-second delay between our meeting proceedings in chambers and the view at home.
 Each commenter is entitled to three minutes of comment time, so hold times will be longer if there are many callers.
-Thank you for your patience as we work to preserve the safety and health of all meeting participants and ensure that each citizen who wishes to comment has the opportunity to do so.

 The Clerk-Recorder Office is open.
 Although in-person assistance will be available, residents are encouraged to submit records requests online for convenient service.
 Marriage ceremonies will be conducted by appointment only, with wedding parties under 10 attendees.